Print This Bible Study

 That which is in view concerning the "resurrection of the dead" and "eternal judgment" in Hebrews 6:2, contextually, must pertain to Christians, not other companies of individuals — either saved or unsaved.
 The whole panorama of doctrine thus far in the opening verses of the sixth chapter has had to do with Christians alone, and the summation of the matter can be no different.

-The seeming textual problem though is easily resolved by understanding that the Greek word translated eternal in this passage (aionios) can mean either "age-lasting" or "eternal," depending on the context.
-And the context here demands the former, not the latter (ref.
-Chapter 2 for a detailed discussion of how aionios is used in the Greek New Testament).
+The seemingly textual problem though is easily resolved by understanding that the Greek word translated eternal in this passage (aionios) can be understood as either “age-lasting” or “eternal,” depending on the context.
+And the context here demands the former, not the latter.

 But what is there beyond simple, factual teachings surrounding the future resurrection and judgment of Christians that could be categorized as "solid food" rather than "milk"?
 The answer is evident.
 Beyond the simple facts there are teachings surrounding an out-resurrection, and the out-resurrection is inseparably connected with the issues of the judgment seat.
 The out-resurrection actually results from the purpose and outcome of this judgment.

-The "out-resurrection" and that to which it pertains can be found in Philippians 3:10-14 (the word "resurrection" [v.
-11] is a translation of the Greek word, exanastasis, which should literally be translated "out-resurrection").
+The “out-resurrection” and that to which it pertains can be found in Philippines 3:11 (the word “resurrection” in this verse is a translation of the Greek word, exanastasis, which should literally be translated “out-resurrection”).
 And the context (vv.
 10, 12-14) has to do with present Christian activity in view of future decisions and determinations emanating from the things revealed at the judgment seat.

-The Greek word anastasis, translated "resurrection," is a compound word meaning "to stand up."
-Ana means "up," and stasis means "to stand."
-Anastasis appears in Philippians 3:11 with the Greek preposition "ek," meaning "out of [i.e., 'from within']," prefixed to the word (becoming "ex" when prefixed to words beginning with a vowel, as in this case).
-Thus, ex-ana-stasis means "to stand up out of."
+(The Greek word anastasis, translated “resurrection” [e.g., Philippines 3:10], is a compound word meaning “to stand up.”
+Ana means “up,” and stasis means “to stand.”
+Anastasis appears in Philippines 3:11 with the Greek preposition “ek,” meaning “out of [i.e., ‘from within’],” prefixed to the word [becoming “ex” when prefixed to words beginning with a vowel, as in this case].
+Thus, ex-ana-stasis means “to stand up out of.”

-This "standing up out of" — the "out-resurrection" of Philippians 3:11 — simply refers to a further separation that will occur at the judgment seat.
-The resurrection of Christians will separate all Christians from all non-Christians (Jew or Gentile); and the subsequent out-resurrection will separate one group of Christians (the faithful) from the remainder (the unfaithful).
+This “standing up out of” — the “out-resurrection” of Philippines 3:11 — simply refers to a further separation that will occur at the judgment seat.
+The resurrection [anastasis] of Christians will separate all Christians from all non-Christians [Jew or Gentile]; and the subsequent out-resurrection [exanastasis] will separate one group of Christians [the faithful] from the remaining Christians [the unfaithful].)

 At the judgment seat of Christ there will be a "standing up" of certain Christians "out of" the remaining Christians, based on decisions and determinations rendered by the righteous Judge.
 And standing separate from the others within this select group in that day will be a privilege accorded those previously found to have exercised faithfulness in their assigned household responsibilities during the time of their Lord's absence.